amuldotexe/amuldotexe.github.io/content/docs/zz-Unclassified/Ongoing Notes 202303v1.md

 ## How to customize Hugo website experience for readers of my blog

-- I want to make it easy for people to read my blog
+- [ ] I want to create button for DM me on twitter
-- I want to embed tweets
-- I want to embed DM me on twitter in each page
+- [ ] I want to embed DM me on twitter in each page on footer.
+How do I manipulate the footer
+- [ ] I want to embed tweets in the page, how can I do that HTML wise
+- [ ] I want to embed Youtube videos in the page, how can I do that HTML wise with smaller size
+- [ ] I want to order the pages in the sidebar in a specific order which is not alphabetical
+- [ ] Does it makes sense to have About Me page separately apart from having that description in the index md
+- [ ]